santosh1664/Image-Processing-J-component/README.md

-# On Using Transfer Learning For Plant Leaf Disease Detection
+## Plant Leaf Disease Detection using CNN

-Code for the paper `On Using Transfer Learning For Plant Leaf Disease Detection`.
 ## Data

 The dataset can be downloaded from [here](https://www.kaggle.com/emmarex/plantdisease/discussion)